ElCapor/GDExtension-Games/README.md

 # Fork Note :
-## This is an example Pong Game i made using this gdnative template.
-To build it you can just do the following lines:
+## This branch is a game called "coin dash" where you have to get the most coins in less time possible.
+It features advanced gdextension concepts and i attempt to make it as clean and organized as possible.
+## Note : i kept the project name to PongGme, but you can rename it without any problem or consequences
+### How to build ?
 ```
 // if you want to just get the binaries
 cmake -B PongGame-build -DCMAKE_BUILD_TYPE=Release -DCMAKE_INSTALL_PREFIX=PongGame-install PongGame